AndrewMarumoto/lib2142/pydbg/README.md

 python util/runscript.py [filename]
 ```

-When the script exits, either the contents of the PYDBG global or an exception trace will be printed.
+When the script exits, either the contents of the PYDBG variable or an exception trace will be printed.

 # Ingame
 Note: this is currently set up for debugging purposes only.
 Anyone on the server can execute commands.
 Do not run this on a live server.